 Can you combine hockey with science?
 Of course you can!

 We don't have any hockey players in our family, but we definitely have hockey fans.
 Hockey is a hugely popular sport here in Minnesota for both girls and boys.
-We thought we'd have a little fun with it and created this fun winter science project: Hockey Science.
+We thought we'd have a little fun with hockey and turned it into a simple science experiment.

 Our question: What will slide on ice?